Titling a literary labor of love is a common struggle for many new authors.

 Don't discount the power of a subtitle.
 It can do so much for your book on the Amazon market and complement your perfect book title as well.
 So, let's find out how you can tap into all of those different benefits.

-Amazon Rules: What is a book Subtitle?
+What is a Book Subtitle? – Amazon Rules

 With regards to Amazon, it is not required but your title and subtitle together must be under 200 characters.
-The good news though, is that you cover does NOT have to have your subtitle on it – however, in most cases, you’ll want it there.
+The good news though, is that your cover does NOT have to have your subtitle on it – however, in most cases, you'll want it there.

 Also, your subtitle must follow the same Amazon rules as titles:

-- No claims of bestseller, or rank or anything of the sort
+- No claims of bestseller, or rank, or anything of the sort

 - No claim of deals, discounts or reduced price type shenanigans

 - Can't reference other books or any other trademarks

 - No advertisements

 A new subtitle doesn't have to be amazing or memorable.
 It's biggest purpose is to fully explain what your book is about.
 This is especially true of a nonfiction book, but it can also apply to fiction as well.
 For fiction, your title could be related to the story itself, or it could explain what the book is, such as: “A YA Fantasy Romance” or “A Sci-fi Military Comedy”.